manab-kb/YAMR/README.md

 10. Submit Pull Request

 It's that easy!
 We hope you enjoy contributing to our repository.
 Don't hesitate to contact any of the maintainers about any problems!

+---

+## BD PROJECT - SEM V
+YET ANOTHER MAP REDUCE
+A project made for Big Data Sem - 5

+We are trying to replicate map-reduce framework.

+THE PROJECT CONSISTS OF

+A multi-node environment consisting of a master node and multiple worker nodes.
+A client program that communicates with the nodes based on the types of operations requested by the user.
+The operations it can perform are:
+WRITE: Given an input file, split it into multiple partitions and store it across multiple worker nodes.
+READ: Given a file name, read the different partitions from different workers and display it to the user.
+MAP-REDUCE - Given an input file, a mapper file and a reducer file, execute a MapReduce Job on the cluster